eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 2. or we aren't so unlucky and the rewards distributions are arbitrary and changing.

+Luckily, there is a neat trick to deal with both forms of nonstationarity, which we'll get into next!

 ### Decaying evidence and posteriors

-There is a nice trick to deal with both forms of nonstationarity.

 But first, some notation.
 Suppose we have a model with parameters $$\theta$$.
 We place a prior $$\color{purple}{\pi_0(\theta)}$$ on it, and at $$t$$'th time